LogtalkDotOrg/logtalk-for-vscode/README.md

     "logtalk.executable.path": "/usr/local/bin/logtalk"
     "logtalk.executable.arguments": [ ]

 These settings points to the Logtalk executable and its arguments.
-The excutable can be created by running the `logtalk_backend_select` script.
+The executable can be created by running the `logtalk_backend_select` script.
 In alternative, use the absolute path to the integration script you want to use.
 For example:

     "logtalk.executable.path": "/usr/local/bin/swilgt"
     "logtalk.executable.arguments": [ "-q" ]